Flux-Teck/calendar-syncing-tool/README.md

 # sunmountain

-This project is for Sun Mountain Spa.
-The retreat center needed a way to sync they're reservations with Google Calendar because their current reservation platform was duplicating events when people changed their reservation.
+This project allows users to sync Retreat Guru with Google Calendar.

 ## Start the App